Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 ### 3. **Building the Model**
 - Load the cleaned data from `prod_Churn` into your machine learning environment.
 - Train the churn prediction model using relevant features.
-- Save the predictions to a new table, `Predictions`.
+- Save the predictions to a new csv file, `churnPredictions`.

 ### 4. **Power BI Dashboard**
 - Import the model predictions into Power BI.